acidonper/ansible-cicd-demo-day/aap_iac/README.md

-# Ansible Tower Configuration as a Code
+# Ansible Automation Platform Configuration as a Code

-Red Hat Ansible Tower configuration as a Code includes a procedure to configure an Ansible Tower installation creating and configuring some objects through a programmatic procedure.
+Red Hat Ansible Automation Platform configuration as a Code includes a procedure to configure an Ansible Automation Platform installation creating and configuring some objects through a programmatic procedure.

-The following list includes the Ansible Tower's elements which can be created and configured in this procedure:
+The following list includes the Ansible Automation Platform's elements which can be created and configured in this procedure:

 -   Organization
 -   Users